hippke/adi/README.md

     ax.imshow(fluxarray, aspect='auto', cmap=cmap)
     fig.savefig('fig' + str(framenumber) + '.png', dpi=100)
 ```
-And will look like this (here with a colormap for illustration purpose only):
+And might look like this (here with a colormap for illustration purpose only):
 ![Image](http://www.jaekle.info/c4.png "Img1")

+## Light curve
+Of course, we might we wondering what the calculated transit light curve looks like.
+Here is the scatter (again in red) and the best-fit transit shape (black line)
 ![Image](http://www.jaekle.info/c1.png "Img1")

+And again with a zoom into the last ~20 days
 ![Image](http://www.jaekle.info/c3.png "Img1")